 When someone searches for a business or place near their location, they’ll find local results across Google in places like Maps and Search.
 For example, you can probably find local results if you search for 'Italian restaurant' from your mobile device.
 We try to show you the kind of nearby restaurant that you’d like to visit.

 To improve your business’s local ranking, use Google Business Profile to claim and update your business information.
 Learn more about how Google sources business information for search results.

-You may find that your business doesn’t appear for relevant searches in your area.
-To maximise how often your customers see your business in local search results, complete the following tasks in Google My Business.
-Providing and updating business information in Google My Business can help your business’s local ranking on Google and enhance your presence in Search and Maps.
+You may find that your business doesn’t show up for relevant searches in your area.
+To maximise how often users find your business in local search results, ensure that your business information in Business Profile is accurate, complete and engaging.

 Local results are based primarily on relevance, distance and prominence.
-These factors are combined to help us to find the best match for your search.
-For example, Google algorithms might decide that a business that's further away from your location is more likely to have what you're looking for than a business that's closer, and therefore rank it higher in local results.Relevance
+A combination of these factors helps us find the best match for your search.
+For example, our algorithms might decide that a business that's farther away from your location is more likely to have what you're looking for than a business that's closer, and therefore rank it higher in local results.Relevance

-There's no way to request or pay for a better local ranking on Google.
-We do our best to keep the details of the search algorithm confidential to make the ranking system as fair as possible for everyone.
+Tip: There's no way to request or pay for a better local ranking on Google.
+We do our best to keep the search algorithm details confidential, to make the ranking system as fair as possible for everyone.